Home · September 15, 2023

 Depending on how your purchase agreement was structured, you may also have other options—such as the option to walk away from the sale.

-Before you close on the home, your lender may require you to purchase lender's title insurance—a policy that protects them against any claims of ownership from other parties in the future.
+Before closing on the home, your lender may require you to purchase lender's title insurance—a policy that protects them against any claims of ownership from other parties in the future.

 Prior to issuing title insurance, a title company performs a title search, where they trace the property's ownership history by reviewing deeds, wills, trusts and public records.